cloudfoundry/community/toc/working-groups/WORKING-GROUPS.md

 Mission: Provides operational components for the CF App Runtime, including those for application build, application execution, ingress and app-to-app routing, and aggregation of application logs and metrics.

 Technical assets: Includes components from the Diego, Eirini, Garden, HAproxy, Logging and Metrics, Networking, Windows Containers projects.
+The GitHub repos this WG manages in the `cloudfoundry` GitHub organization are to be labeled with the `cff-wg-app-runtime-platform` topic.

 ## Buildpacks